-This is the Patron’s sipping tequila.
+This is the patron’s sipping tequila.
 Aged for twelve months, this bottle has notes of oak, honey, and vanilla on the palate.
-It is aged in a combination of French and Hungarian oak barrels, and American whiskey barrels.
+It is aged in a combination of French and Hungarian oak barrels and American whiskey barrels.
 Patron Anejo is bottled at 40% ABV.

 - Extra Anejo

-Patron Extra Anejo is aged for at least three years in oak barrels and has a palate of dried fruits, honey, and vanilla along with oak and agave.
+Patron Extra Anejo is aged for at least three years in oak barrels and has a palate of dried fruits, honey, and vanilla, along with oak and agave.
 It is bottled at 40% ABV.

 - Patron XO Cafe

-A Tequila based coffee liqueur.
+A tequila-based coffee liqueur.
 Lightly caffeinated, this is often used as a substitute for Kahlua, or in specialty drinks like the Baby Guinness.

 - Roca Patron

-This is a slightly upgraded bottling of Patron which exclusively uses tequila produced using a traditional Tahona.
+This is a slightly upgraded bottling of Patron that exclusively uses tequila produced using a traditional Tahona.
 The Silver is bottled at 45% ABV, the reposado at 42% ABV, and the Anejo at 44% ABV.